Victoria Beckham Will Be Honored By The Queen of England

 — Ricky Gervais (@rickygervais) December 28, 2016

-However, not everyone is happy for Vicotria and some believe that she’s violated nominee etiquette.
-As all nominees are sworn to keep their nomination in secret until officially revealed by Buckingham palace.
+However, not everyone is happy for Vicotria, and some believe that she’s violated nominee etiquette.
+As all nominees are sworn to keep their nomination in secret until officially revealed by Buckingham Palace.
 Thus, it appears, that the British-born star has broken the first rule of being nominated.
 Tory MP Andrew Bridgen said the incident “further discredits our honors system and It would appear to be a breach of protocol and perhaps raises questions over her suitability that she has leaked her own nomination.”

 Besides supposedly broken etiquette, there was a wave of negative tweets saying that Victoria Beckham is death for the British honor system and doesn’t deserve such a prestigious award, due to her lack of talents, as was tweeted by one of the users.
 However, others quickly pointed out her various talents and achievements, saying that fashion industry has exactly the same right to be honored as any other.

-The only thing I have to say is “Congratulations, Victoria!”
+The only thing we have left to say is “Congratulations, Victoria!”

-[Photo by Anthony Harvey/Getty Images]
+[Featured Image by Anthony Harvey/Getty Images]